kubevault/kubevault/gcs/demo.md

 ec3a2374-38cc-14fe-1b61-2ab60f8763b0
 ```

-We can see the cofig that used when deploying vault.
+We can see the config that used when deploying vault.
 The config is stored in configMap named `{metadata.name}-vault-config`.
 For this example, it is `my-vault-vault-config`.
 ```console
 $ kubectl get configMaps/my-vault-vault-config -o yaml
 apiVersion: v1